ioBroker/ioBroker.admin/README.md

 ## Used icons
-This project uses icons from [Flaticon](https://www.flaticon.com/). ioBroker GmbH has a valid license for all of used icons.
+This project uses icons from [Flaticon](https://www.flaticon.com/).

+ioBroker GmbH has a valid license for all of used icons.
-The icons may not be reused in other projects without proper flaticon subscription.
+The icons may not be reused in other projects without the proper flaticon license or flaticon subscription.

 <!--
 	Placeholder for the next version (at the beginning of the line):